Britain pledges to come to Sweden's aid if attacked

 Caption

-British Prime Minister Boris Johnson, left, is welcomed by Sweden's Prime Minister Magdalena Andersson, in Harpsund, the country retreat of Swedish prime ministers, Wednesday, May 11, 2022.
+British Prime Minister Boris Johnson, left, and Sweden's Prime Minister Magdalena Andersson arrive to sign a security assurance, in Harpsund, the country retreat of Swedish prime ministers, Wednesday, May 11, 2022.
 Johnson is visiting Sweden and Finland ahead of their decision on whether to apply for NATO membership.
 (AP Photo/Frank Augstein, Pool)

 Credit: Frank Augstein